Blue gloved hands hold vials of blood samples

 Early diagnosis of ovarian cancer is crucial.
-The earlier the diagnosis, the more effective treatments are.
-Doctors will often use a variety of tests and tools to help them make a diagnosis of ovarian cancer.
-These can include things like imaging, blood work, and surgery.
+The earlier the diagnosis, the more effective the treatments.
+Doctors often use a variety of tests and tools to help them make a diagnosis of ovarian cancer.
+These include imaging, blood work, and surgery.

 Blood work is not the only way to detect ovarian cancer, and it should not be the only test doctors use to make a diagnosis.
 However, when blood work is used along with other tests, it is an important part of the diagnostic process.